pdarsh58/ATM_Machine/README.md

 # ATM_Machine

-Program works at a small scale by creating a Account Holder with name Bob and its login information.
+Program works at a small scale by creating a Account Holder with name Bob and its login information using Java.
 Program will give you User ID and PIN.
 Then, you can use that and choose from this menu options:

 1) Deposit
 2) Withdraw